 Bedside sleepers can be used in bassinet mode, so we subject them to the same tests as bassinets (above).

 Bedside sleepers have at least one side that can be either partly or fully opened.
 Suitable bed heights need to be adequately stated on the packaging.
 We check to make sure there are no suffocation or entrapment hazards between the bedside sleeper and adult bed, or at any opened area of the bedside sleeper itself.

 We rate children's products a bit differently to other tests, due to the strong interest in safety.
-We rate them according to whether they pass or fail major tests.
+We rate performance according to whether they pass or fail major tests.
 Products with a CHOICE Expert Rating (our overall score) of 60% and above pass key safety tests.